ElpeAJ/ravenous/README.md

 * Improve user interface and user experience.

 **Project Status:**
-All tasks completed so far.
+All Codecademy tasks completed so far.